Manru: Performance history

 The American premiere (sung in English) took place on the stage of the Metropolitan Opera House on February 14, 1902, with the debut of Alexander von Bandrowski in the title role, Walter Damrosch (a friend of the composer) conducting.
 The opera initially received an enthusiastic reception, with the premiere being marked as "one of high distinction."
-Nevertheless it received only 9 performances in the season 1901/1902 (of which 4 performances were staged in New York City) and hasnever not since been revived there.
-Manru remains to this day the only Polish opera ever presented at The Metropolitan Opera.
+Nevertheless it received only 9 performances in the season 1901/1902 (of which 4 performances were staged in New York City) and has never been revived there since.
+Manru remains to this day the only Polish opera ever presented at the Metropolitan Opera.

 Performance history

 According to "Opera Guide" by Jozef Kanski, (PWM 1978) "Grand Opera Theatre in Warsaw revived the work in 1930 and gave a further run of performances in 1936.
 Poznán Opera launched a completely new production in 1938.
 Since 1945 there have been no productions outside Poland.
 The Polish performances included ones in Poznán and Warsaw in 1961 and another in Wrocław in 1990 to mark the composer’s 130th birthday.
 In 2001, this time to mark the 60th anniversary of Paderewski’s death, Wrocław Opera gave a concert performance.
-It is this version on which the present recording is based."
+It is this version on which the present recording is based.".

+The French premiere was given at Opéra national de Lorraine on 9 May 2023.